Absolute Security: History

-Absolute renamed Computrace to Data and Device Security (DDS) and refocused its business model in 2015.
+Absolute Security renamed Computrace to Data and Device Security (DDS) and refocused its business model in 2015.
 The company sold its Absolute Manage and Absolute Service products to HEAT Software in October 2015.

-On November 2, 2018, Christy Wyatt was appointed CEO and director.
+On November 2, 2018, Christy Wyatt was appointed CEO and President.
 She was named “New CEO of the Year” by the Globe and Mail in 2020.
 Business and technology news organizations have interviewed Wyatt on cyber security topics including ransomware, the zero trust security model, and the trend toward remote work during the COVID-19 pandemic.

-In May 2023, Absolute Software announced it would be acquired by Crosspoint Capital Partners for $657 million.
+In May 2023, Absolute Security announced it would be acquired by Crosspoint Capital Partners for $657 million.
 The acquisition was completed in July 2023, and the company (ticker symbol ABST) delisted from both the TSX and NASDAQ exchanges.

+In 2024, Absolute announced that the company would be changing its name to Absolute Security to more accurately represent the company’s 30-year presence providing cybersecurity and cyber resilience to global organizations.

-In September 2024, Absolute announced the acquisition of Syxsense, an endpoint and vulnerability management provider based in Costa Mesa, CA.
+In September 2024, Absolute Security announced the acquisition of Syxsense, an endpoint and vulnerability management provider based in Costa Mesa, CA.

+In June 2026, Absolute Security Zero Trust technology was recognized in Gartner’s Hype Cycles for Workspace Security and Private Networks for Industry.

+In March 2026, the company released its annual Cyber Resilience Risk Index.

 Products and services

-The Absolute software platform, formerly known as Data and Device Security (embedded into firmware of most computers, tablets, and smartphones at the factory), consists of several components organized into three product lines: Secure Endpoint, Secure Access, and Application Persistence-as-a-Service.
+The Absolute Security Cyber Resilience Platform, formerly known as Data and Device Security (embedded into firmware of most computers, tablets, and smartphones at the factory), consists of several components organized into two product lines: Secure Endpoint and Secure Access.
+Secure Endpoint enables users to monitor and fix PC security and software failures, and identify and patch vulnerabilities.
+Secure Access provides network connectivity for users to gain secure, compliant, zero trust access to resources in the cloud, private data centers, or on-premises assets.

-The Secure Endpoint line enables users to monitor and address laptop problems.
-Its components include Absolute Visibility, Absolute Control, and Absolute Resilience.
-The company added Absolute Ransomware Response in April 2022.

-The Secure Access line provides network connectivity for users to gain access to resources in the cloud, private data centers, or on-premises.
-These products allow users to transition to a zero trust approach.
-The line includes Absolute VPN, Absolute ZTNA, and Absolute Insights for Network.

-In November 2021, Absolute launched the Application Persistence-as-a-Service (APaaS) product line.

-A core component of all three lines is Absolute Persistence, which allows always-on connection to the endpoint.
-Furthermore, the products' "self-healing" client can reinstall itself if tampered with.
-Persistence technology is embedded in more than half a billion devices.
+In 2005, the United States Patent Office recognized the company's Persistence(R) technology and its ability to connect to, track, control, repair, and delete PCs it is embedded and activated through a tamper resistant remote connection.

 Partnerships

-Absolute has partnerships with various (OEMs) worldwide, embedding its Persistence technology directly into device firmware during production.
+Absolute Security has partnerships with various (OEMs) worldwide, embedding its Persistence technology directly into device firmware during production.
 Notable OEM partners include Dell, Lenovo, Hewlett-Packard, and Samsung.
-Dell, an early customer of Absolute, later became a supplier.
-Kevin Peesker, President of Dell Canada, noted that Dell's scalable infrastructure has supported Absolute's global growth and operational efficiency from its Vancouver base.
+Dell, an early customer of the company, later became a supplier.
+Kevin Peesker, President of Dell Canada, noted that Dell's scalable infrastructure has supported Absolute Security's global growth and operational efficiency from its Vancouver base.

-Absolute has partnerships with resellers, distributors, and regional partners, including companies such as CDW, PCM, Insight, and InTechnology.
+Absolute Security has partnerships with resellers, distributors, and regional partners, including companies such as CDW, PCM, Insight, and InTechnology.

-In addition, Absolute collaborates with operating system providers, chipset manufacturers, and security companies to develop complementary technologies and services.
+In addition, Absolute Security collaborates with operating system providers, chipset manufacturers, and security companies to develop complementary technologies and services.
 Other alliance partners include Advanced Micro Devices (AMD), Qualcomm, Verizon, and Follett.